 Engine looking better.

-Yup a ceased exhaust valve………this on is really stuck….2 weeks soaking in miracle oil and WD 40 still not budging….. head will have to come off!
+Yup, a ceased exhaust valve………this one is really stuck….2 weeks soaking in miracle oil and WD 40 still not budging….. head will have to come off!

 Read more about Energic Wheel clutch pins here.

 Read more about Energic Fan assembly and grease cups here.

 Read more about Energic Motobécane engines and history here.

 Read more about Energic motoculteur C7 B4L here.